tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

 There are two versions of this URL, one for HTTPS and the other for SSH.

-If you have `set up public key authentication`_ for your GitHub account, you will want to copy the SSH version of the URL.
+If you have `set up public key authentication`_ for your GitHub account (and you really, really should), you will want to copy the SSH version of the URL.
 Otherwise, you'll need to copy the HTTPS version.

 .. _set up public key authentication: https://help.github.com/articles/generating-ssh-keys